-about local, youth-friendly services that they can share with their peers discreetly, including health, social and legal services.
+about local, stigma-free services that they can share with their peers discreetly or that they can use themselves, including health, social and legal services.

 Offering ongoing support to process emotionally challenging aspects of their roles, such as being exposed to stigma, supporting a peer through an HIV diagnosis or providing support to a peer experiencing violence.
 To offer this support, you might put them in contact with someone they can talk to or suggest workshops they can attend to access support and talk about their experiences.
 Helping Ambassadors to develop their own support network.
 Ambassadors will benefit greatly from feeling they are part of a team and having access to their own peer support network.
 This can take the form of reflection and support workshops or informal gatherings that strengthen their mutual support.
 Similar programs have found that Facebook and WhatsApp groups are effective at connecting peer workers.

-Facilitating community engagement activities with community leaders, health care providers, parents and partners to lay the groundwork for Ambassador activities.
+Facilitating community engagement activities with community leaders, health care providers, family and partners to lay the groundwork for Ambassador activities.
 If the organisation is able to maintain a visible presence in the community and work with Ambassadors, this may strengthen their credibility and influence in the community by demonstrating that their work is part of a larger program.

-Training Ambassadors in procedures for responding to critical incidents in the community, including:
+Training Ambassadors in procedures for responding to critical incidents in the community and managing risks to their safety, including: